u007/drismify/README.md

 - **Migration System**: Generate and apply migrations
 - **Advanced Query Features**: Support for aggregation functions and JSON operations
 - **Field Selection**: Select specific fields in queries to optimize data transfer and improve performance
+- **Composite Types**: Full support for composite types with JSON storage and type safety

 ## Installation